-Open for Business: Local coffee empire expands for Washington native
+Open For Business: Local coffee empire expands for Washington native

 “We’re here to create a space, create drinks to serve our community, and as long as God gives us the grace to do that, we’ll continue to do so,” she said.

-She said, “I was definitely kind of ready to hang up the towel and be like, ‘It’s been a good chapter, but let’s just be done.’”
+“I was definitely kind of ready to hang up the towel and be like, ‘It’s been a good chapter, but let’s just be done,’” she said.

 Six weeks later, Hartter and her team rebuilt.
 They were able to finish out their mobile season using a van and cart.
-Hartter turned what could’ve been a tragic moment into a mission.
+Hartter turned what could have been a tragic moment into a mission.

-“It was at that point where we just really realized, like it’s not just about me anymore.
+“It was at that point where we just really realized it’s not just about me anymore.
 It’s not just about coffee.
 It’s about community and culture and serving our community and how can we do that more,” said Hartter.

 With 27 employees across her three coffee shops, Hartter is taking on more of a leadership role.
 She said she’s excited to see what the future holds.